Giants vs. Rockies: Odds, spread, over/under - September 16

 Giants vs. Rockies Betting Odds, Run Line and Total

-See the odds, run line and over/under for this matchup posted on several sportsbooks.
+Check out the odds, run line and over/under for this matchup listed on several sportsbooks.

 |Giants Moneyline